18 April 2018

 In conclusion, the study found that there isn’t a one-size-fits-all answer when it comes to the question of schooling twins either together or apart, and that each family and school need to work together to find the best approach.

 As her thesis states, Katy said: “There is an overwhelming sense that a one-size-fits-all approach to educating twins is inappropriate.
 There are a range of complex factors for parents and school staff to consider when deciding what is in the best interests of the twins, and it is vital that twins are not considered a homogenous group.
 It will therefore be important that schools work collaboratively with families of twins, and indeed other multiples, and consult with parents and twins about the precise nature of their relationship dyad….it is paramount that parents are consulted and that twins are given a voice in the decision-making process.”

 Twins Trust has lots of information on this issue on our “Together or Apart?” page.
 Here you will also find information about how to challenge a school’s decision, should you disagree with their policy.
-You can also download a letter from our CEO, Keith Reed, which you’re welcome to show to your school.
-In some cases, we may also refer you to an Honorary Consultant, for further help.
+You can also download a letter which you can show to your school.